 A round-up of essays, journalism, and fiction about how we make sense of a rapidly changing world and our place in it, and how we tell its stories.

-I like to begin this series with a passage of fiction that evokes something of places and how we move through them.
-Play for a brief reading from The Singer’s Gun by Emily St. John Mandel:
+Press play for a brief reading from The Singer’s Gun by Emily St. John Mandel:

 The way she departed: standing on the ferry moving away from him over the water toward the city of Naples, looking at him where he stood.
 She was half-smiling in a way that he felt was meant to convey something—sorrow, hope, reproach?—but he couldn’t bear it and so he turned away almost immediately, while her features and her half-smile were still clearly visible and the boat still out in the water, and later he recognised this as the moment when the cord had finally snapped between them.